srushti-714/Azure-Arc-for-Servers/05-Optional-Exercises.md

   * [Windows VMs in which the Administrators group contains any of the specified members](#audit-windows-vms-in-which-the-administrators-group-contains-any-of-the-specified-members)
   * [Windows VMs with a pending reboot](#windows-vms-with-a-pending-reboot)

-# Additional Audit Policies
-  * Add tag to all resources in a resource group using Azure policy
-  * Audit certificate going to expire in 30 days
-  * Audit on password policy on the machine
-  * Audit for an application installed on the machine (check for notepad.exe)

 ## Terms used in this exercise:
    * Intiative
    * Remediation tasks